ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-5.md

 ## BlazorDB.WASM

-The purpose of this project is to build the WASM code and associated configuration and JS files.
+This project builds the WASM code and associated configuration and JS files.

 ### Program.cs